Reins981/speedcamwarner/README.md

 ```

 If the build was successfull, **the APK image will be
-automatically available on your host machine in the $DIR/bin directory. $DIR=directory provided with -m option**
+automatically available on your host machine in the $SOURCE_PATH/bin directory.**

 ## Build process on Google Colab: